 - Mulch garden beds to help suppress weeds.
 Open soil areas are hotspots for weeds that can easily spread into your lawn area.

 - Put down a good pre-emergent to slow the growth of crab grass and weeds.
-It is important to do this as early the spring as possible before crabgrass and weeds are present.
+It is important to do this as early in the spring as possible before crabgrass and weeds are present.
 If you are going to try and grow new grass it is important that you time this properly.

 - Get a regularly scheduled fertilization plan.
-It is important to remember the 25′ setback lawn when applying fertilizer around the lake.
+It is important to remember the 25′ setback line when applying fertilizer around the lake.
 A green lawn is important, but not as important to the value of your property as clear, clean water.